alexandrglm/AnimePigmentsPreservationProject/engine/articles_processor/todos/article_057_eng.md

-# Color Design Notes [Tsujita Kunio]
 ## Episode 57: Once Upon a Time...
 (38) - Remembering and Thinking About *My Youth in Arcadia* Part-Time Job Story

-Sorry for taking a two-week break from serialization.
+Sorry for taking a two-week break from serialisation.
 Various deadlines and other things in my main work kept me from having time to write manuscripts properly.
 Sorry to everyone who looks forward to this.

 That's right!
 When I think about it, the other writers for this Anime Style—aside from me, they're all writers or artists, people whose job is writing (drawing)!
-Since I'm fundamentally a "color" person, I don't write or draw that much.
+Since I'm fundamentally a "colour" person, I don't write or draw that much.

 ...Well, that's a bit of an excuse (laugh).

 I might have to take breaks like this again in the future, but I'm back starting this week.
 Alright, let's work hard (distant look).
 Well then.

 A while ago I bought a DVD of a nostalgic work, and while I'd been carrying it around in my bag everywhere, I finally got to watch it recently.